brendomluah/Pan-Pacific-Dashboard/README.md

 ## Data Preparation / Cleaning
 ### SQL
 Using Common Table Expressions (CTEs), the data is prepared by segmenting customers into different lifecycle stages, leveraging key attributes such as web behavior, booking history, and duration of stay.
+### Power Query
+The data is cleaned by removing duplicates and standardizing data types to ensure accuracy and consistency.